supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Select **+ Create** from the command bar.

-1. Select Resource Group **rg-defender** from the drop down.
+1. Create a new resource group named **rg-defender**.

 1. For the Name, enter something unique like **uniquenameDefender**.

-1. Select the default Region
+1. Select the default Region.

 1. Select **Review + Create**.